 There is another departure point on the other side of the river at Odaiba which also follows the Sumida River on much the same route up to Asakusa.

 I really wanted to get the futuristic-looking boat below but we ended up on a more retro-styled one which in hindsight was a bonus as we were able to stand on the back of the boat in the fresh air.
 The full trip up the river to Asakusa takes 40 minutes and gives an interesting perspective on the city including the 13 bridge crossings along the way.

 The bridges in order from Hinode Pier going north to Asakusa are:

 - Sumidagawa ohashi

-We did the cruise on our first springtime visit to Tokyo and it was a bit of a grey morning which made our photos of the buildings and water a bit dull.
+We did the cruise with Suijo Bus on the spur of the moment, picking up our tickets at the pier rather than booking ahead.
+It was on our first springtime visit to Tokyo and a bit of a grey morning which made our photos of the buildings and water a bit dull.
 The grey was more than made up for though by the splashes of intense cherry blossom along the river banks and in the parks we spotted along the way.
 If you had the opportunity to do the trip on a clear day with the water sparkling that would be really stunning too.

 I’d recommend the cruise if you like to get a feel of a city from the water and as a more scenic way to make your way back across the city.